Fine Art (Master's)

 Further studies

-With a master’s degree, you can apply for further education:
+After completing the MA degree, you can pursue further education:

-PhD programme in artistic development work to teach and do research at a university level.
+- A PhD in artistic research to teach and conduct research at the university level.

 Questions about the study?